Planning Your Post H.S. Education

 2. What are the things you like about your high school?
 (Things you would want to keep in your life.)

-2. What are the things about high school you never want to see again? (within reason)
+2. What are the things about high school you don't care for? (within reason)

-3. What are the things you like about your hometown?
+3. What are the things you like about your hometown/community?

-4. Is there a club, program or course you'd like to continue or join in college?
+4. Is there a club, program or course you'd like to continue or join in college/post high school training?

 Resources on Finding a Good Fit College